schartrand77/MW2/README.md

 The app will be available at `http://localhost:5173` by default.

 ## Environment Variables
-Each service includes a `.env.example` file listing all required variables.
-Copy it to `.env` and adjust values for your environment.
-Key settings include API URLs, database connection strings, Stripe keys and Redis configuration.
+Each service and the repository root include a `.env.example` file listing required variables.
+Copy each to `.env` and adjust values for your environment.
+The root `.env` holds shared settings used by `docker-compose`, such as database URLs, Redis connections and the application's secret key.

 ## Testing
 Run the test suites before submitting changes: